Officials report festival hepatitis A case, urge vaccination

 HOLLY, Mich.
 (AP) — Health officials say a person who attended the Michigan Renaissance Festival this month was ill with hepatitis A and they’re recommending that anyone who may have been exposed get vaccinated.

-The Oakland County Health Division announced Thursday that the person was at the festival in suburban Detroit on Sept.
+The Oakland County Health Division announced Thursday the person was at the festival in suburban Detroit on Sept.
 1. Health officials say anyone who was attending the Holly-area event or working at the festival on Sept.
-1 or Sept.
-2 should get a hepatitis A vaccine by this Saturday.
+1 should get the hepatitis A vaccine by this Saturday.
+Those who were there on Sept.
+2 should do so by Sunday and on Sept.
+3 by Monday.

 Leigh-Anne Stafford, health officer for the Health Division, says vaccination can prevent hepatitis A if given within 14 days after potential exposure.
 The Health Division is hosting hepatitis A vaccine clinics Friday and Saturday.